 13. Essaouira, Morocco

-Perched on the Atlantic coast just 3 hours west of Marrakech, the laid-back coastal town of Essaouira is a great choice for digital nomads, with its friendly vibe, variety of restaurants (including Moroccan, Western, and even Asian), affordable accommodation, and good WIFI (not super fast, but good enough for video calls and photo editing).
+Perched on the Atlantic coast just 3 hours west of Marrakech, the laid-back coastal town of Essaouira is a great choice for digital nomads, with its friendly vibe, variety of restaurants (including Moroccan, Western, and even Asian), affordable accommodation, and good WIFI.

 A month’s stay in a decent 2-bed house in the medina costs around £800.
 Fresh bread, eggs, fruit, and vegetables can be purchased around the markets of the medina.
 But if you need Western food items such as pasta, cheeses, and cereal, there’s a large Carrefour supermarket on the main road into town.